 Unlike DWC systems, aeroponics is a more advanced type of hydroponics where roots are suspended in the air rather than being submerged in water.
-They are very similar to hydroponic systems and essentially use the same components such as hydroponic reservoirsand grow trays.
-The system uses a water pump to send the nutrient solution into water lines that have spray nozzles pointed towards the root zone.
-The sprayers are designed to achieve precision, i.e., no water gets wasted, and all of the root zone is thoroughly covered.
+They are very similar to hydroponic systems and essentially use the same components, such as hydroponic reservoirs and grow trays.
+The system uses a water pump to send the nutrient solution into water lines that have spray nozzles pointed toward the root zone.
+The sprayers are designed to achieve precision, i.e., no water gets wasted, and all of the root zones are thoroughly covered.

-This system beats all its alternatives in terms of efficiency.
+The system beats all its alternatives in terms of efficiency.
 You can save 95% water compared to traditional soil gardening and as much as 20% water compared to other hydroponic systems.
-The sprayers are so precise and the fine mist ensures that there is no wastage while ensuring the plants get all the nutrients they need.
+The sprayers are so precise that there is no wastage while ensuring the plants get all the nutrients they need.

 Hydroponic systems are popular because they help cut down the harvest time - aeroponic systems make it even shorter.
 Not just that, aeroponic plants are highly valued due to their quality.
 The system creates an ideal environment in the root zone for strong trichome development and, of course, a resinous final product.